(707) 578-7700

 8. “We should never look to businessmen for virtue or guidance; they are greedy, insensitive people who immorally exploit people and pollute the environment.”

-9. “A truly Christian businessmen is almost an oxymoron.”
+9. “A truly Christian businessman is an oxymoron.”

 10. “Jesus was poor and sided with the poor; if you make a lot of money or have a lot of money, you are obviously not a true Christian.”

-11. “To be in business runs very close to endorsing the falleness of the world-system, which is, by its very nature, satanic.”
+11. “To be in business runs very close to endorsing the fallenness of the world system which is by its very nature satanic.”

 12. “Going to church on Sunday is fine, but on Monday I must operate by the world’s practical rules.”